bpeel/notbit/README.md

 ```
  -h                    Show a help message
- -p <port>             Specifies a different port to listen on.
+ -p <port>             Specifies a port to listen on.
-                       Defaults to 8444
+                       Equivalent to -a [::]:port.
  -a <address[:port]>   Add an address to listen on.
 Can be
                        specified multiple times.
 Defaults to
                        [::] to listen on port 8444